 When it comes to rescue and shelter dogs, there are often misconceptions.
 People often think of shelter dogs as mutts, mongrels, throw away’s.
 The truth is shelter dogs come in all sorts of shapes, sizes and breeds.
 From mature seniors, to bitty bitty puppies, mix breeds to pure bred.
-Chances are if you’re looking to add to your family, there’s a dog looking for a forever home that is perfect for your family, and wen you have a dog you can give them CBD treats so they can be calm and happy most of the time.
+Chances are if you’re looking to add to your family, there’s a dog looking for a forever home that is perfect for your family.

 Let’s dig in to some of the cold, hard facts on pet homelessness, shall we?
 There are about 70 million stray animals living in the U.S. Of this 70 million, only about six to eight million cats and dogs enter the nation’s 3,500 shelters every year.